jaisidhsingh/nano-dlm/README.md

 </div>

-> A minimalist, extensible JAX implementation of **diffusion language models** —
+> A clean & extensible ***JAX*** implementation of **diffusion language models** —
 > the spiritual successor to [nanoGPT](https://github.com/karpathy/nanoGPT) for the diffusion era.

-Implements **masked diffusion** (MDLM) process where each training step randomly masks tokens according to a noise schedule.
+Implements **masked/absorbing diffusion** (MDLM) process where each training step randomly masks tokens according to a noise schedule.
 A bidirectional Transformer learns to predict the original tokens, i.e., the model unmasks tokens at each timestep.
+Uniform diffusion is coming soon!

+## Why JAX
+1. JAX's pure function composes more elegantly with `q_sample` for diffusion training.
+2. `jax.jit` and `nnx.jit` compile the entire computation graph via XLA, which means better kernel fusion and more predictable performance.
+This makes them *much* stronger than `torch.compile`, which is still only a tracing-based partial compiler.
+3. Explicit `PRNG` splitting for randomness management => better reproducibility

 ## 🛠️ Installation
 We need the following packages for this repository, that we recommend be installed in a dedicated `conda` environment.